 World War Three begins in 2010, but not the war anyone imagined. … Mother Nature declares a Third World War on human beings.

 Now that is how to be theatrical.
 All he needs for a hit is for any number of routinely-occurring natural disasters (such as the many tornadoes, hurricanes, tsunamis, earthquakes, or volcanoes that have an impact on people every year) to hit on schedule and he can declare the first shots to be fired across humanity’s bow.

 His other available predictions are just political and economics opinions wrapped up in predictiony language.

 Uh oh, this year is looking like a bust.
-I think Sylvia and John could take a lesson from Nikki and just go for it, like: Category Five Hurricane wipes out Miami (actual Nikki prediction).
-Now that takes balls.
+I think Sylvia and John could take a lesson from Nikki and just go full balls to the wall, like: Category Five Hurricane wipes out Miami (actual Nikki prediction).

 Prediction #1 - Big Pharma will begin to implode – Right

 No qualifiers whatsoever for why he’s right about that.
 Conveniently, some of the things he got wrong seemed to be things he was happy to be wrong about… He does the same at the end of this year’s article.
 Oh, this is promising.
 So what’s in store for us, Mike?

 - More people growing their own food.

 - Increased awareness of natural remedies and health freedom.